gmo-media/manifest-template/README.md

   - ./secrets/notifications.yaml
 ```

+> [!NOTE]
-Files included in this template are already encrypted with an example key.
+> Files included in this template are already encrypted with an example key.
-Remove the `sops` key in YAML, replace the contents with your actual values,
+> Remove the `sops` key in YAML, replace the contents with your actual values,
-then run `scripts/secret-encrypt.sh <filename>` to encrypt the file.
+> then run `scripts/secret-encrypt.sh <filename>` to encrypt the file.
-Update `ksops.yaml` as needed.
+> Update `ksops.yaml` as needed.

 ### Install Karpenter